-You may also wish to come along to one of our Job Fair events during the academic year such as the Parttime Jobs Fair, Apprenticeship Fair and Health and Social Care/ Public Services/ Childcare job fair.
+You may also wish to come along to one of Belfast Met Job Fair events during the academic year such as the Apprenticeship Fair and Health and Social Care/Public Services/ Childcare job fair.

 At these events, you will have access to employers offering live job opportunities.